sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### repositoryPathPattern (string)

-The pattern used to generate a the corresponding Sourcegraph repository path for a GitLab project.
+The pattern used to generate a the corresponding Sourcegraph repository name for a GitLab project.
 In the pattern, the variable "{host}" is replaced with the GitLab URL's host (such as gitlab.example.com), and "{pathWithNamespace}" is replaced with the GitLab project's "namespace/path" (such as "myteam/myproject").

 For example, if your GitLab is https://gitlab.example.com and your Sourcegraph is https://src.example.com, then a repositoryPathPattern of "{host}/{pathWithNamespace}" would mean that a GitLab project at https://gitlab.example.com/myteam/myproject is available on Sourcegraph at https://src.example.com/gitlab.example.com/myteam/myproject.